 From wine bars to Mexican cantinas, discover the best restaurants in Paddington.

 From the bustling thoroughfare of Oxford Street to the leafy suburban backstreets, Paddington has it all.
-And for foodies, this is one suburb that doesn’t dissapoint.
-Whether you’re looking for upscale pub fair, imaginative fusion cuisine or authetnic Italian eats, you’ll find it all at the best restaurants in Paddington.
+And for foodies, this is one suburb that doesn’t disappoint.
+Whether you’re looking for upscale pub fare, imaginative fusion cuisine or authentic Italian eats, you’ll find it all at the best restaurants in Paddington.

 Looking for the perfect date night spot?
 Look no further than 10 William Street, one of Paddington’s best wine bars and restaurants.
 This cosy spot is perfect for a delicious bowl of pasta and top-notch vino.
 Make sure to get in early before spots are snapped up (particularly on weekends).
 Find out more here.

 Bringing a taste of Italy to the heart of Paddington, Barbetta is the perfect spot to sample classic Italian fare.
 This beloved Cucina celebrates the best of Southern Italian flavours, with simple nourishing dishes that pack a punch.
 Plus, the restaurant also hosts regular workshops including pasta classes and wine tastings to help you flex your culinary muscles.
 Find out more here.

 As far as Paddington institutions go, Buon Ricordo would be at the top of our list.
 Since opening its doors in 1987, the team has been delivering a traditional menu of authentic Italian dishes and a mix of seasonal dishes that change regularly to showcase the freshest produce.
 With over 600 wines on their list and a delicious menu to match, this is a warm and inviting dining room you won’t want to leave.
 Find out more here.